Gukyeong Kwon

 About Me

 Hi, my name is Gukyeong Kwon.
 I am a Senior Applied Scientist at Amazon Artificial General Intelligence (AGI).
 I completed M.S. and Ph.D. in School of Electrical and Computer Engineering at Georgia Tech in 2018 and 2021, respectively, under the supervision of Dr. Ghassan AlRegib.
-My research interests are broadly machine learning, computer vision, and image/video processing.
-Recently, I have primarily focused on multi-modal representation learning for vision and language.
+My research interests are machine learning, computer vision, and multimodal foundation models.

 Please check my CV and Google scholar profile for more information.